-Each month, Small Business Lunch at Halls features a distinguished speaker from the business, civic or political arenas upstairs at Halls Chophouse with an imaginative three-course meal prepared by Executive Chef Matthew Niessner.
+Each month, Small Business Lunch at Halls features a distinguished speaker from the business, civic or political arenas upstairs at Halls Chophouse with an imaginative three course meal prepared by Executive Chef Matthew Niessner.

-Tickets are $29 per person, plus tax and processing fee, for the luncheon and includes parking, which is available at the Visitors Center Garage on Ann Street or at the Hampton Inn Parking Garage on John Street.
+Tickets are $29 per person (plus tax and processing fee) for the luncheon and includes parking at the Visitors Center Garage on Ann Street or at the Hampton Inn Parking Garage on John Street.

 Halls Chophouse is located at 434 King Street in downtown Charleston.
 Parking, validated at the event, is available at the Visitors Center Garage on Ann Street between King and Meeting Streets.